bertofurth/Seagate-Central-Samba/README.md

 **NOTE : Performing modifications of this kind on the Seagate Central is not without risk.
-Making the changes suggested in these instructions will likely void any warranty and may potentially lead to the device becoming unuseable or damaged.**
+Making the changes suggested in these instructions will likely void any warranty and may potentially lead to the device becoming unusable or damaged.**

 That being said I doubt that as I write this note in 2021 that any Seagate Centrals are currently under any kind of warranty due to their age.
-In addition I've peformed this upgrade on two seperate single bay Seagate Central systems and they are both working fine.
-It is also not too difficult to roll back the changes should they prove to be inneffective or have undesirable side effects.
+In addition I've performed this upgrade on two separate single bay Seagate Central systems and they are both working fine.
+In most cases it is also not difficult to roll back the changes should they prove to be ineffective or have undesirable side effects.

 I encourage anyone who is adventurous enough to attempt to this kind of modification to their Seagate Central to try to understand each step